What is gambling?

 “They ask thee concerning wine and gambling.
 Say: ‘In them is great sin, and some profit, for men; but the sin is greater than the profit.’”

 Gambling is considered to be the fourteenth of the Greater Sins.
 It would be hard to find a religious text that is more direct than that one.
 The Qur’an does not like gambling.
 Any games of chance are considered a sin.
 For example, even owning a chess set is considered sacrilegious to some Arabs.
-This means that card games, board games, dice games and many other games are off limits to the people of Islam.
+This means that best card games, board games, dice games and many other games are off limits to the people of Islam.

 Islam also has a similar view on gambling that the Jewish do: It is an empty form of income.
 The winner does no work whatsoever, yet they raise their own status versus the person they took the money from.
 And the loser actually has his status lowered for no good reason.
 This seems to be a common theme among the religions.
 People should not get money for nothing.
 They should have to work just like everyone else to receive their money.